dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 As the OCaml interface is very close to JavaScript interface, no OCaml documentation is done yet.
 Feel free to contribute.

+Most of bindings have an example application showing you how to use it.
 Bindings which don't have example application are not tested.
 Please give a feedback about it and open issues if it's the case.
 <p class="dw-quote">You can find more information about this project on <a href="https://github.com/dannywillems/ocaml-cordova-plugin-list">ocaml-cordova-plugin-list</a> GitHub repository.</p>

 <h2 class="text-center">Be careful: device_ready event</h2>